 Like all crypto savings accounts, Donut account balances aren’t insured by the FDIC, SIPC or any other regulatory body.
 Donut partners with the FDIC-insured Evolve Bank to hold your virtual currency in a digital wallet until you want to access it, but federal guidelines do not cover virtual currency.

-Like a traditional bank, Donut borrows money deposited into its accounts to lend to other customers.
-You earn a portion of the interest a borrower pays on the loan as an APY.Donut‘s transparent about its reliance on methods designed to protect the money in your account.
+Like a traditional bank, Donut borrows money deposited into its accounts to lend to regulated lending partners like Wyre and Genesis.
+You earn a portion of the interest a vetted borrower pays on the loan as an APY.Donut‘s transparent about its reliance on methods designed to protect the money in your account.
 Overcollateralization is one such method, which requires borrowers to put up a large amount of collateral — from 1.25 and up to 2 times the amount they are looking to borrow — before approval.

 How do I deposit or withdraw my money?